wp-plugins/suffusion-collapse-menu/readme.txt

 - Initial release

 == Upgrade Notice ==
+= 0.6 = This version address a bug which hide all menus on screens with exactly the same resolution as the sellected trigger.
-= 0.5 = From now the collapse menu is no more fixed at 480px, but will follow the settings from Suffusion Options preserving consistency with theme settings
+= 0.5 = From now the collapse menu is no more fixed at 480px, but will follow the settings from Suffusion Options preserving consistency with theme settings.
 = 0.4 = This version corrected a bug which block the collapsing menu on sites where weren't used "home-icon" in Suffusion.
 = 0.3 = If the "home" icon is used this version will show it on mobile devices = 0.2 = If only Navigation Bar Above Header is used, this version will show the menu.